uwescience/branding/README.md

 ### If you are an eScience affiliate...
   You may use these logos as you see fit

-If you create a powerpoint template, letterhead, or other branded and reusable material, please submit a pull request!
+### If you create a powerpoint template, letterhead, or other branded and reusable material...
+  Please submit a pull request!

+### More questions?
+  Contact info@escience.washington.edu